farmera/sare_grant/study_results_drones.md

 ###### Figure 8.
 Scatterplot of a vegetation index (NDVI) versus sucrose yield, measured in pounds of sucrose per section (PSPS).

-While a host of additional known and unknown quantities might also have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
+A host of additional known and unknown quantities might also have served as independent variables in our study - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
 However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.